 MCDB 7891 (Presenting Students)

-It is expected that students presenting seminars will have invested the effort necessary to insure their presentation meets the criteria outlined in the evaluation form.
+It is expected that students presenting seminars will have invested the effort necessary to insure their presentation meets the criteria outlined in the Seminar Evaluation Form below.

 We recommend that talks be put together well in advance and if possible, are practiced several times, with criticism from one or more colleagues, including advisors and post-doctoral fellows from the laboratory.